juandavidzuluaga/doc-otobo-user/Documetation by Ayté/DynamicFields-Type/Reference.rst

    :alt: Configuration Attribute which will be searched on autocomplete

+         Configuration Attribute which will be searched on autocomplete

 Check ReferenceFilter
 ------------------------
     It is possible to configure filters to limit the list of tickets displayed in the field.
 .. figure:: images/ReferenceFilter.jpg
    :alt: Configuration ReferenceFilter

+         Configuration ReferenceFilter

     Object attribute